-Services t that are covered for you What you must pay whe you get these services Heal t th and wellness education programs^ (continued) Online resources include on-demand and live- streaming fitness classes as well as individual exercises.
+Services t hat are covered for you What you must pay when you get these services 🍑 Healt th and wellness education programs^ (continued) 0 Online resources include on-demand and live- streaming fitness classes as well as individual exercises.
 0 BrainHQ provides unlimited access to an online platform with activities that support brain speed, memory and cognitive resilience.
 0 A Home Fitness Kit is available to members residing 15 miles outside of a participating fitness location, or members physically unable to visit a fitness location. at Medica should cal get their One Pass code and find locations and classes .com/Fitness .
-Members with additional questions ll 1 (877) 504-6830 (toll-free) (TTY: 711), Monday - a.m. - 9 p.m.
+Members with additional questions 1 1 (877) 504-6830 (toll-free) (TTY: 711), Monday - a.m. - 9 p.m.
 CT.
-Hearing s services provider to as outpation c hearing and balance evaluations performed by your o determine if you need medical treatment are covered ent care when furnished by a physician, audiologist, or ified provider. \$0 copayment for primary care doctor visits and \$15 copayment for specialist visits for diagnostic other qual - covers the following additional services: hearing and balance evaluations.
-Our plan o covers the following additional services: routine hearing exam every calendar year 0 Our plan o • ^ One • ^ Hea reimb routine hearing exam every calendar year ring aid allowance.
-Our plan provides limited ursement for evaluation, fitting and hearing aids, evaluations.
-Our plan o Our plan o One A One A Hea reimb every e routine hearing exam every calendar year ring aid allowance.
-Our plan provides limited ursement for evaluation, fitting and hearing aids, calendar year.
-Hearing aids, including over-the- er hearing aids, may be purchased in or out-of- evaluations.\$0 copayment for up to one routine hearing exam
+Hearing s services provider to as outpatio c hearing and balance evaluations performed by your o determine if you need medical treatment are covered ent care when furnished by a physician, audiologist, or ified provider. \$0 copayment for primary care doctor visits and \$15 copayment for specialist visits for diagnostic Our plan o covers the following additional services: hearing and balance evaluations. • ^ One routine hearing exam every calendar year ^ \$0 copayment for up to ring aid allowance.
+Our plan provides limited ursement for evaluation, fitting and hearing aids every one routine hearing exam per calendar year. ^ You pay 100% of all costs for evaluation, dar year.
+Hearing aids, including over-the-counter ag aids, may be purchased in or out-of-network. then a vill be responsible to make the initial purchase and sk us to reimburse you.
+To find out how to submit a for reimbursement, please refer to Chapter 7, on 1.
+You can also call Member Services for more fitting, and hearing aids.
+However, we will reimburse up to \$400 every calendar year for